top of page

 Oregon Open Carry Laws

 Oregon is an open-carry state.
 Because of this fact, most citizens are allowed to openly carry a firearm without a permit.
 Oregon doesn’t prohibit you from openly carrying handguns or long guns on your person in public.
-However, certain cities like Portland and Beaverton do prohibit the open carry of a loaded firearm.
+However, certain cities like Portland and Beaverton do prohibit the carry of a loaded firearm.
 The state of Oregon typically prohibits the knowing possession of a concealed and accessible handgun within any vehicle unless you have a license to carry a concealed weapon.
-Last year, the Oregon legislature passed a law which states that leaving a handgun unattended in a vehicle and within clear view of people outside is a class A misdemeanor unless you have a concealed carry license.

 The state of Oregon also prohibits you from operating an all-terrain vehicle or snowmobile while possessing a loaded firearm.
 However, those obtaining a concealed handgun permit are exempt from this prohibition.